In the coming months I would like to discuss various forms of poetry, including today’s topic: The Sonnet.

 - Shakespearean sonnets have a different structure.
 Three quatrains and a rhyming couplet.
 The couplet is often the point where the poem turns or changes.
 The rhyme scheme is a follows: abab cdcd efef gg

-Interesting facts about sonnets:
+Interesting facts about the sonnet:

 - There are many other variations, often named after the poet who made them popular like the Miltonic or Spenserian sonnets.